What is Career and Technical Education?

 Articulation Agreements are formal agreements between Bay District Schools and Florida post-secondary colleges and universities documenting the transfer policies for specific industry certifications as college credits.
 This is a list of articulation agreements for industry certifications which Bay District School students can earn in their career pathway programs.

-Certifications Offered in Bay District Schools
+What are the Certifications Offered in Bay District Schools?

 Agricultural Biotechnology Specialist

 Certified Personal Trainer

 MTA Windows OS Fundamentals